· 4 min read

 Tinga from Puebla

 Most accounts trace the dish to Puebla, the same central city that gave Mexico its mole poblano and chiles en nogada, though no document fixes the place and historians say plainly that the records are too thin to pin it down.
 What can be dated is the first appearance in print.
-A recipe for tinga shows up in La cocinera poblana, a Puebla cookbook issued by the editor Narciso Bassols and circulating by 1881, which carried not one tinga but several, a poblana, an escandalosa heavy with mixed meats, and a fierce version among them.
-That print record is the firm anchor: the stew was already an established Pueblan dish by the late nineteenth century, whatever its exact birthplace.
+A recipe for tinga shows up in La cocinera poblana, a Puebla household cookbook tied to the editor Narciso Bassols and circulating by 1881, and tellingly it carried not one tinga but several, a poblana among them and a fiercer version alongside it.
+That a single nineteenth-century cookbook already needed a handful of tinga recipes is the firm clue: the stew was not a novelty by then but an established Pueblan dish with variants worth distinguishing.

 The name has no agreed origin, and the honest position is to leave it open.
-The lexicographer Félix Ramos i Duarte, in his 1895 dictionary of Mexican slang, logged tinga only as a colloquial word for something vulgar or disorderly and offered no etymology at all.
-Why a term that meant disorder ended up naming a pot of shredded chicken is simply not recorded anywhere.
-Claims that it descends from a particular Nahuatl root circulate but are not borne out by the sources that actually recorded the word, so they are best set aside rather than repeated as fact.
+The lexicographer Félix Ramos i Duarte, in his 1895 dictionary of Mexican usage, logged tinga only as a colloquial word for something vulgar or disorderly and offered no etymology at all.
+Why a term that meant disorder ended up naming a pot of shredded chicken is simply not recorded.
+A claim that it descends from a Nahuatl root meaning to tear, after the shredding of the meat, circulates widely but is not borne out by the early sources that actually wrote the word down, so it belongs in the column of folk etymology and should not be stated as settled fact.

 Could not load content